-Try our 3 third-of-a-pint taster of the real ales of your choice for £3.30
+Try our 3 third-of-a-pint taster of the real ales of your choice for the price of a pint.

 Opened in 1870, the Roscoe Head is one of the few pubs in Liverpool, if not Great Britain, to have survived the onslaught of the large pub chains.

 Consisting of a main bar, two small rooms and a tiny snug, conversation definitely rules at this establishment.

 There is no jukebox or fruit machine - just good beer, traditional lunchtime food and a warm welcome, all delivered by friendly and well-trained staff.

 Our regular customers are from all walks of life and the backroom debates are always entertaining; whether it be politics or football on the agenda the banter is always lively but good humoured!